Street naming and numbering

 How to Add a House Name

-If the property is located in an existing numbered street, then the next logical number is allocated.
+If the property is located in an existing numbered street then the Council will allocate the next logical number creating the new address and apply to Royal Mail to allocate a postcode to the address.

 - Royal Mail is then consulted.
 If the name is not acceptable the Owner will be asked for another suggestion.

-- The Council then confirms the new address to the Owner and other interested parties such as the emergency services, statutory undertakers, utility companies and various departments within the Council.
+- Once agreed the Council then confirms the new address to the Owner and other interested parties such as the emergency services, statutory undertakers, utility companies and various departments within the Council.

 Street Name Plates